railcore/railcore.github.io/hardware/leadscrew_couplers.md

 #### 2. Solid Coupler
 ![Solid Coupler](images/solid_coupler.jpg)

 These Couplers are a rigid style.
 Issues are mostly around centering the leadscrew and stepper shaft.
-Quieter than a spring style coupler, but can add wobble and some Z artifacts.
+Quieter than a spring style coupler, but can add offset, wobble and some Z artifacts.
+Not recommended.